BleynChannel/ros_lidar_detection/INSTALL.md

 # For Developers
 ## Dev container
-This repository contains the necessary files to build a Docker container for Lidar Object Detection development using Visual Studio Code.
+This repository contains the necessary files to build a Docker container for Lidar Object Detection in development using Visual Studio Code.

 ### Prerequisites
 Before you begin, ensure you have the following installed: